-Disruption dominates the executive agenda Bookmark has been added
+Disruption dominates the executive agenda has been saved

 Disruption dominates the executive agenda

 Business leaders are increasingly focusing on risks that threaten to disrupt the fundamental assumptions of their organization’s strategies.
 Prioritizing such risks has become increasingly crucial—these risks cannot be handled in typical organizational silos, and they can destroy sources of value creation for the business.
 Yet, they also have the potential to form the basis of game-changing moves for an organization, if handled well.
 Disruptions in the forms of emerging technologies, business model transformations, and ecosystem changes will force executives to make significant strategic choices to drive organizational success.

 - What are the opportunities?

 - What are potential threats and pitfalls?

 - Case studies: Where is this trend already in play?